WHAT IS A BUILDING PERMIT?

 - The owner, or the contractor, pays the permit fee (and any other applicable fees) obtains the permit, a set of approved plans, and an Inspection Record Card for posting on the site.
 Inspections for compliance with the approved plans are made at key times during construction and before work is concealed, and approvals recorded on the Inspection Record card.
 When the work is totally complete, a final inspection is made, the work approved, the connection of utilities is authorized, and a Certificate of Occupancy is issued.

-- Plan check submittal will be accepted until 4:30 p.m. and front counter will be open for all other activity until 5:30 p.m.
+- Plan check submittal and resubmittals will be accepted until 4:30 p.m. and the front counter will be open for all other activity until 5:30 p.m.

 A permit is required prior to starting any work.